dankirkham/xkcd-skein-fpga/docs/alu.md

 1. Load value from RAM or Constants ROM to Primary Register.
 See [Loading Value from RAM](#loading-value-from-ram).
 2. Load value from RAM to Secondary Register.
 3. Perform XOR or Addition, Result is written to Primary Register.
-4. Rotate [Primary/Secondary] Register left 16-bits.
+4. Rotate Primary and Secondary Register left 16-bits.
 First 16-bits are written to RAM.
-5. Rotate [Primary/Secondary] Register left 16-bits.
+5. Rotate Primary and Secondary Register left 16-bits.
 Second 16-bits are written to RAM.
-6. Rotate [Primary/Secondary] Register left 16-bits.
+6. Rotate Primary and Secondary Register left 16-bits.Rotate Primary Register left 16-bits.
 Third 16-bits are written to RAM.
-7. Fourth 16 bits is written to RAM.
+7. Rotate Primary and Secondary Register left 16-bits.
+Fourth 16-bits are written to RAM.
 ### Counting Bits
 1. Load zero from Constants ROM to Primary Register.
 2. Write Bit Counter.